Your Questions Answered

 At the end of finals, emails notify students of graduation review time frames, and final decision emails will be sent.
 Please always check your SF State Student Email for emails from our office or your assigned graduation evaluator.

 Complete your Final Term - Expected Graduation Term

 We will conduct a final review of your academic record after grades are available for your intended semester of graduation.
-It’s important to consult with your advisor before dropping or withdrawing from any classes in your final term as this may impact your graduation readiness.
-It’s also a good idea to consult your advisor if you are concerned about passing or meeting the minimum grade required in your classes.
+It's essential to consult with your advisor before dropping or withdrawing from any classes in your final term, as this may impact your graduation readiness.
+It's also a good idea to consult your advisor if you are concerned about passing or meeting the minimum grade required in your classes.

 Final Review - Up to 10 Weeks after Semester Grades are Officially Posted

-Once grades have posted for your final term, we conduct a final review to ensure all degree requirements have been met.
+Once grades have been posted for your final term, we conduct a final review to ensure all degree requirements have been met.

 What if my DPR shows outstanding grades or unmet requirements?